I (singer)

-Cha Yoon-ji (Korean: 차윤지; born December 2, 1996), better known by her stage name I (아이), is a South Korean singer and dancer formally under WM Entertainment.
+Cha Yoon-ji (Korean: 차윤지; born December 2, 1996), better known by her stage name I (아이), is a South Korean singer and dancer formerly under WM Entertainment.
 She officially debuted on January 12, 2017 with her debut EP, I Dream.
 She joined The Unit: Idol Rebooting Project in October 2017, but she left the show on November 24 due to health issues.

 Personal life

 Cha was born in Gwangju and is the younger sister of Baro, a former member of B1A4.